trust-mfn-berlin/animals-as-objects/vault/material.lamont-doherty-collection.md

 <figcaption>

-_A box of micropaleontological slides of diatoms from the Lamont-Doherty collection.
+_A box of micropaleontological slides of diatoms from the Lamont-Doherty Collection.
 Photo: Filippo Bertoni.
 All rights reserved._ MUSS noch übersetzt werden!

 </figcaption>